Interior Designer: Profession, Skills, and Opportunities

 Necessary training

-The importance of the professional network
+The importance of a professional network

 The job market